taylorsimone-dispatches/Newsletter/README.md

  Pitching tips for PR companies:
  - Do not pressure me to write for media outlets.
- - Pseudonyms are allowed for interviewees.
+ - Pseudonyms are allowed for interviewees by request.
- - Most of my prep is research based.
+ - My prep is research and fact check based.
  - I enjoy hearing unconventional stories.